-Using various examples of recursive and iterative solutions to the same question, let's understand this difference.
-It will be an excellent exercise to understand the comparison between the solution thought process, performance, and code simplicity.
+Here are some examples of recursive and iterative solutions to the same problem, along with a comparison of their thought process, performance, and code simplicity.

 int fact(int n)